baaivision/CapsFusion/README.md

 ## 🚀 News

-* `Mon 9, 2023`: Release the CapsFusion 120M caption data.
+* `Jan 9, 2024`: Release the CapsFusion 120M caption data.
 * `Nov 29, 2023`: Release the model and distributed inference code of CapsFus-LLaMA.

 ## Data